InvincibleASH/alpaca-maker/README.md

-# Aplaca Maker 🦙
+# Alpaca Maker 🦙

-A browser-based Alpaca (Aplaca) image generator that allows users to customize an avatar by selecting different backgrounds, hair styles, eyes, ears, mouths, accessories, and more.
+A browser-based Alpaca (Alpaca) image generator that allows users to customize an avatar by selecting different backgrounds, hair styles, eyes, ears, mouths, accessories, and more.
 The final image can be downloaded directly from the browser.

 ---